thrilway/thesis/Defense.md

+---
+bibliography: Thesis.bib
+author: Dan Milway
+date: 24 April 2019
+title:	Explaining the Resultative Parameter
+subtitle: Final Oral Examination
+documentclass: scrartcl
+#fontfamily: ebgaramond
+fontfamily: accanthis
+geometry:
+- margin=1in
+...

+# The problem

+Main Question

+:	Why are some languages but not all languages able to generate adjectival resultatives?

+(@AR) Jackie hammered the metal flat.

+Subquestion 1

+:	What properties must a grammar have to generate resultatives like (@AR)?

+Subquestion 2

+:	How can the answer to subquestion 1 be aquired from primary linguistic data?

 # Why Resultatives?
 - Two of the Main Questions of linguistics:
 	* **How much can languages vary from one another?**